rickosborne/cascades/md/05-0-5-descent.md

 When there's a sudden loud booming noise that reverb-fades into a howling wind just before your ears pop and you find that you can't breathe too-cold air, well, what else could have happened?

 The ground fell away from my feet and the bulkhead rushed sideways to meet my face.
-I got my arms up in time, but I feel something snap in my right forearm before it stopped feeling anything.
+I got my arms up in time, but I felt something snap in my right forearm before it stopped feeling anything.
 A second later and someone was screaming into my ear.

 "Lily!
 Are you okay?"
 My brain was working in reverse and I knew it was a she who was shaking me before I could come up with a name or face.
 Pamela.
 "Are?
 You?
 O?
 Kay?"
-Each syllable was its own question, punctuated with other shake underlined with a jolt up my right arm.
+Each syllable was its own question, punctuated with another shake, underlined with a jolt up my right arm.

 I struggled to pull frozen razor-blade air into my lungs.